stefan-hesse/test-repository/guide-source/GUIDE_README.md

 2. Convert `build-guide.yml` to a **Bitbucket Pipelines** file (`bitbucket-pipelines.yml`) — same logic, different syntax
 3. Add `DEEPL_API_KEY` as a Bitbucket Pipelines secret (same key as in GitHub Actions)
 4. Host the embed files on **AWS S3** instead of GitHub Pages
-5. Update the six iframe `src` values in Webflow to point to the new S3 URLs
+5. Update the nine iframe `src` values in Webflow to point to the new S3 URLs

 Everything else — the English MD source file, `build.py`, MacDown workflow, and Cloudinary screenshots — moves across unchanged.